salt-formulas/salt-formula-xtrabackup/README.rst

           enabled: true
           key: key

 .. note:: Parameters in ``backup_times`` section can be used to set up exact time the cron job should be executed.
 In this example, the backup job would be executed every Sunday at 4:52 AM.
 If any of the individual ``backup_times`` parameters is not defined, the defalut ``*`` value will be used.
 For example, if minute parameter is ``*``, it will run the backup every minute, which is ususally not desired.

-  Please see the crontab reference for further info on how to set these parameters.
+   See the crontab reference for further info on how to set these parameters.

 .. note:: Please be aware that only ``backup_times`` section OR ``hours_before_full(incr)`` can be defined.
-If both are defined, The ``backup_times`` section will be peferred.
+If both are defined.
+The ``backup_times`` section will be peferred.

 .. note:: New parameter ``incr_before_full`` needs to be defined.
 This number sets number of incremental backups to be run, before a full backup is performed.

 Client restore from local backups: